elfhosted/elfhosted.com/docs/how-to/migrate.md

 The advantage to Hetzner's Storageboxes is that you can add content to them independently of ElfHosted's infrastructure entirely.
 I.e., from a remote location, you can SFTP/SMB/WebDAV your data into your storagebox, before you're even an ElfHosted user!

+The simplest way to transfer into a Storagebox is simply to mount it as a drive on your desktop via Samba, and drag/drop your content across.

+    !!! note
+        When using a Storagebox via SMB with a subaccount, the share name you're connecting to **must** be the same as the username of the subaccount

-Here are some sample rclone configs you can use to transfer data in.
+If you'd prefer something automated for a more complex migration, here are some sample rclone configs you can use to transfer data in.
 In testing, we found best performance with Samba, followed by WebDAV, and finally SFTP:

 === "Samba (main account)"